surfer190/fixes/docs/kubernetes/rancher-certified-operator.md

 Storage can be provisioned statically or dynamically.

 If you have provisioned storage - simply create a persistent volume that points to it.
-A PV does not provision the storage for you it jsut creates an object in the cluster pointing to existing storage.
+A PV does not provision the storage for you it just creates an object in the cluster pointing to existing storage.

 You need to add the PV to a PVC (Persistent volume claim) to add it to a workload.